What is an Emotional Affair?

 While emotional affairs may not be actively sexual, they can fundamentally harm your relationship, your social life, and even the way you parent.

 Today, we’re getting into why emotional affairs hurt so much, why emotional affairs are hard to end, and the steps of getting out of and getting over an emotional affair.

 Emotional vs Physical Affairs

-When I first meet with a couple that wants to recover from an emotional affair, one comment I often receive is, “Well, nothing sexual actually happened!”
-While some people may think that an emotional affair is not as serious as a physical one, the reality is usually much different.
-An emotional affair can inflict just as much pain and damage to trust in a relationship as a sexual one.
+When I first meet with a couple that wants to recover from an emotional affair, one comment I often receive is, “Well, nothing actually happened!”
+What they mean of course is that nothing sexual happened.

-Part of why emotional affairs are just as painful as physical ones have to do with boundary violations.
-When partners come to me justifying their emotional affair by saying that nothing sexual happened, what they are really saying is, “I didn’t violate the boundaries we have around sexual fidelity.”
+Part of why emotional affairs are as painful as physical ones has to do with the violation of boundaries.
+When people come to me justifying their emotional affair by saying that “nothing happened,” what they are really saying is, “I didn’t violate the boundaries we have around sexual fidelity.”